 6.1 Appointment and Authority - The Executive Council shall create standing committees as needed for the running of the Association.
 A standing committee is defined as one determined to be needed on an ongoing basis to address issues of importance to the Association.
 These standing committees will be chaired by a member of the organization appointed by the President to serve for up to three (3) years.
 This appointment can be renewed by the President up to one (1) year no more than twice (for a total tenure of five (5) years).
 All standing committees shall have a specific charge kept on file at the office of the Association and will be re-assessed as to their necessity and effectiveness at least every five years by the Executive Council.
 Other rules and regulations governing the operation of standing committees shall be created by said committee.

 6.2.
 Steering Committee - The Steering Committee functions in the interest of the organization when directed by the Executive Council or when needed for advice or assistance by the President.
 The activities of the Steering Committee must be approved by the Executive Council, but it is empowered to act in emergencies or when there is insufficient time in which to convene the Executive Council.
-This committee is composed of the President, the President-Elect, the Secretary, the Treasurer, the Program Chair, the Program Chair-Elect and the two immediate Past Presidents of the Association.
+This committee is composed of the President, the President-Elect, the Secretary, the Treasurer, the Program Chair, the Program Chair-Elect, the Regional Representatives Committee Chair, and the two immediate Past Presidents of the Association.

 Article VII - Task Forces